-Here’s an easy, children’s recipe on how to make bath bombs.
+Here’s an easy bath bomb recipe for children.
 Follow the method below and find out how we have adapted the recipe to make it simpler for children to do.
 These bath bombs are rainbow coloured too!
 We also explain the science behind why bath bombs fizz.

-Following our Rainbow Bath Bombs workshops in Devon during May half term, I wanted to share with you the *new* recipe we were using because it is slightly different from many recipes out there.
+Following our busy Rainbow Bath Bombs workshops in Devon, I wanted to share with you the *new* recipe we were using because it is slightly different from many recipes out there.
 The main ingredients in bath bombs are powder based (more below) and you need to add a liquid, often water, to bind these powders together to make them into a bath bomb.
 However you need to add just the right amount of the water to ensure the powders stick together but do not start reacting – this was the tricky bit for children previously, but our new recipe works well.

 - 4 cups